The Plague Dogs (film): Home media

-In 2005, Australian distributor Umbrella Entertainment, released the full theatrical cut of the film as well as the truncated version on Region 4 DVD (they also released the full theatrical cut of Watership Down), sourced from Martin Rosen's private print.
-This was probably the only full cut of the film in existence aside from the rare Thorn and Warner Home Video VHSes and the original master.
+In 2005, Australian distributor Umbrella Entertainment released both cuts on Region 4 DVD (they also released the full theatrical cut of Watership Down), sourced from Rosen's private print.
 The same print was later released on Region 2 DVD in the UK by Optimum Releasing in 2008.

 In 2017, Shout!
 Factory announced that they had acquired the rights to the film in the United States, and that they would release the film for the first time on Blu-ray on 24 February 2018 under their Shout Select line.
 In late 2017, Shout!
-Factory announced that they had delayed the film's Blu-ray release to work with director Martin Rosen in hopes of releasing the original 103-minute version of the film instead of the 86-minute version.
+Factory announced that they had delayed the film's Blu-ray release to work with director Rosen in hopes of releasing the original version instead of the edit.
 In September 2018, Shout!
-Factory announced that the original 103-minute version of the film would be released on Blu-ray on 15 January 2019.
-The 2019 release includes both a 2K restored version of the original 103-minute version of the film and the 86-minute version of the film, as well as an interview with director Martin Rosen regarding the production of the film.
-Screenbound Films also released a Blu-ray of the film in the UK on 10 August 2020, likewise containing both the theatrical and extended cuts.
+Factory announced that the original version would be released on Blu-ray on 15 January 2019.
+The 2019 release includes both a 2K restoration of the original cut and the edit, as well as an interview with director Rosen regarding production.
+Screenbound Films also released a Blu-ray in the UK on 10 August 2020, likewise containing both cuts.

 It was also featured on The Criterion Channel as part of their arthouse animation lineup.